-Reddish brown, lobed, wrinkled cap; whitish stalk stuffed with cottony tissue.
-Grows singly or in groups in mixed woods.
+The gabled false morel has a reddish brown, lobed, wrinkled cap; the stalk is whitish and chambered inside (not hollow).
+It grows singly or in groups in mixed woods.
 Late March–May.
-Cap wrinkled, often with large, saddle-shaped lobes; reddish brown outside, buff-tan inside; cap margin is not fused to the stalk; interior is chambered.
-Stalk enlarges toward base; whitish; texture grooved to smooth; stuffed with cottony white tissue.
-Spore print clear to white.
+The cap is wrinkled, often with large, saddle-shaped lobes; it is reddish brown outside, buff-tan inside; the cap margin is not fused to the stalk; the interior is chambered.
+The stalk enlarges toward base; it is whitish; the texture is grooved to smooth; it is chambered inside, not hollow.
+The spore print is clear to white.
 Spores magnified are elliptical, smooth.